tonywalker1/ubuntu-tips/docs/add-btrfs-subvolumes.md

-# Add Btrfs subvolumes to a new installation of Ubuntu (or Debian)
+# Add Btrfs sub-volumes to a new installation of Ubuntu

-You are here because you want to use Btrfs on Ubuntu or Debian, so I won't try to convince you that Btrfs is worth using or list it's features.
+You are here because you want to use Btrfs on Ubuntu, so I won't try to convince you that Btrfs is worth using or list its features.
 Instead, I will provide a guide for a basic configuration that I use on workstations and laptops.
 What you see below is the result of years of experience with Linux and Btrfs.
-I don't have the time (yet) to discuss each little naunce of the configuration.
+I don't have the time (yet) to discuss each little nuance of the configuration.
 However, this setup is not optimized for simple snapshots.
 Instead, it is optimized to performance and security.

-## Warning: Never blindly follow directions from the Internet.
-That includes me!
-Make sure you read and understand each step...

 Start by booting from a Live ISO and open a terminal.

 Next we need to mount the (possibly encrypted volume).
 Everything that follows will need to be adjusted for your specific system and use-case.

 ```
 sudo cryptsetup luksOpen /dev/nvme0n1p3 stuff
 sudo mkdir /mnt/root /mnt/target
 sudo mount -o noatime /dev/mapper/stuff /mnt/root/
 ```

 The above commands created two mount points: one for the Btrfs tree (/mnt/root) and one to test mount our subvolumes (/mnt/target).
 NOTE: The mount command **did NOT** use subvol=...!

 With the Btrfs tree mounted, let's look at it...

 ```
 sudo btrfs subvolume list /mnt/root
 # ID 256 gen 25 top level 5 path @